JuniMay/cache-study/README.md

 # Cache Study

-Using reinforcement learning to study cache replacement/prefetching policies.

-Note that there might be bugs, errors or improper experiment settings in this implementation.
+Cache replacement/prefetching policy study.

-And reinforcement learning is not data-efficient, so the performance is not good enough.
-A supervised learning method might be a better option 🤗.
+This repository contains an implementation of RL-based replacement policy exploration.
+Reinforcement learning is not data-efficient, so the performance is not good enough.
+A supervised learning method might be a better option for replacement policy exploration 🤗.

+Also, this repository contains a unified cache replacement & prefetch policy implementation.

+Note that there might be bugs, errors or improper experiment settings in this repository.

+## Source Code Walkthrough

+- `replacement/` contains the implementation of RLR replacement policy and a cache trace generator.
+- `scripts/` contains some testing and plotting scripts.
+- `unified/` contains the implementation of unified cache replacement & prefetch policy.

 ## About